 1. The standard of freelancers vary

-Communication is an issue- since most are from non-english speaking countries.
-Be prepared to deal with broken English and a degree of rudeness from many freelancers on the site.
+Communication is an issue- since most are from non-English speaking countries.
+Be prepared to deal with broken English and a degree of rudeness and unprofessionalism from many freelancers on the site.

 2. Lots of Time Wasters

-I’ve awarded 7 projects to bidders, but only two ended up starting and completing the work.
+I’ve so far awarded seven projects to bidders, but only two ended up starting and completing the work.
 The others would either ignore messages or make endless excuses, stating they’ll start it tomorrow and tomorrow never comes.
 This wastes days or weeks dealing with freelancers who have no intention of working.

 3. Piss takers